-Remove disc retaining screw(s) with T30 wrench or socket.
+- Remove disc retaining screws with the 5mm allen key/socket.
 Be carefull not to strip them.
-Some penetrating oil and a few taps with a hammer will help

-Remove OEM disc from hub.

-Using a wire brush or scrubbing pad, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.
+Some penetrating oil and a few taps with a hammer will help - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.

-Step 6 (recommended) - Remove OE dust shield/backing plate
+Step 7 - Remove OE dust shield/backing plate

-Essex recommends removal of the factory backing plate behind the OE disc.
+- Essex recommends removal of the factory backing plate behind the OE disc.
 This plate significantly reduces the airflow into the disc center.
-Using a T30 socket, remove the 3 small bolts holding the plate to the upright.
-Remove plate from spindle.

-If you choose not to remove the backing plate, you may need to modify the plate in order to allow AP Racing caliper to fit.
+Using a 10mm socket, remove the 3 small bolts holding the plate to the upright. - If you choose not to remove the backing plate, you must bend or remove the ears of the plate near the caliper mounting ears for the AP Racing caliper to fit.
+You may also need to bend the plate slightly inward near the lower ball joint and tie rod end to clear the disc.